An Infinite Transitivity Theorem: Existence of P-states

 \subsection{Counterexample to Infinite Transitivity}

 The question of whether infinite transitivity in $(\mathscr{Q}(H),\pi_\varphi)$ implies degree-1 saturation of $(\mathscr{Q}(H),\varphi)$ is fairly opaque.
-In this section, we at least prove that in ZFC, many massive coronas have an irreducible representation which does not admit infinite transitivity.
+In this section, we at least prove that in ZFC, the Calkin algebra has an irreducible representation which does not admit infinite transitivity.

-\begin{defn} For $A\subseteq\mathbb{N}$, $j\in\mathbb{N}$, we define $X+j=\{m+j:m\in X\}$ and for an ultrafilter $\U$ on $\mathbb{N}$, $\U+j=\{X+j:X\in \U\}$.
+\begin{defn} For $X\subseteq\mathbb{N}$, $j\in\mathbb{N}$, we define $X+j=\{m+j:m\in X\}$ and for an ultrafilter $\U$ on $\mathbb{N}$, $\U+j=\{X+j:X\in \U\}$.
 Since $\beta\mathbb{N}$ is compact, we can define $\U+\mathscr{V}=\lim_{j\rightarrow\mathscr{V}}(\U+j)$.
 We call a nonprincipal ultrafilter $\U$ \textit{idempotent} if $\U+\U=\U$. \end{defn}

 By \cite[1]{EL58}, every compact topological space with a semigroup structure whose left operation is continuous admits an idempotent element.
 The addition defined in \ref{idemp} plainly grants this semigroup structure on $\beta\mathbb{N}$, so there is $\U\in\beta\mathbb{N}$ idempotent, and this cannot be principal.